High School Counselors and Administrators

 A seated format means students receive instruction from an approved high school instructor as part of their school day.
 Typically, this type of instruction is in-person and at the high school location.
 The subjects available for seated classes depend upon the credentials of each high school instructor and accreditation standards.

 The partnering high school determines which format option is provided to students at their high school.
-See more information about these options within this page, the right-hand side menu, and within the FAQ – Online v.
-Seated, Costs.

 Expectations and Policies